 The Battle of Stirling Bridge was fought on 11 September 1297, between the forces of William Wallace and Andrew Moray and an army composed of English, Welsh and Scots knights, bowmen and foot soldiers under the command of John de Warenne, 6th Earl of Surrey, and Hugh de Cressingham.

-Stirling Bridge was Wallace's greatest victory, which was gained despite the fact that the Scots were less well equiped and far outnumbered, forces lead by Wallace and Andrew Moray used clever military tactics to rout the English.
+Stirling Bridge was Wallace's greatest victory, which was gained even though the Scots were less well equipped and far outnumbered, forces led by Wallace and Andrew Moray used clever military tactics to rout the English.